Toxillo/jww19-website/src/content/pages/info/c-your-room/g-water.md

 <!-- English -->
 ## Drinking Water
-Chlorine is added to our tap water to keep the water clean and kill harmful bacteria. **You can therefore drink tap water without concern**.
+A couple of years ago [legionella](https://en.wikipedia.org/wiki/Legionella) were found in the bathroom of *one* resident and therefore the housekeeper still needs to occasionally take samples from the drinking water, but since then chlorine has been added to our water to kill of bacteria. **You can therefore drink tap water without concern**.

 If you don't like the taste of the water, you can always use a filter or purchase bottled water.

 <!-- Deutsch -->
 ## Leitungswasser
-Wie ihr sicher schon bemerkt habt, wird unserem Leitungswasser Chlor zugesetzt.
-An manchen Tagen ist der Chlorgeruch stärker, an manchen Tagen weniger stark.
-Das Chlor ist jedoch zu keiner Zeit gesundheitsschädlich.
-Dazu ist die Dosis zu gering. **Das Wasser kann also bedenkenlos getrunken werden**.
+Vor einigen Jahren wurden bei *einem* Studenten [Legionellen](https://de.wikipedia.org/wiki/Legionellen) gefunden und die Hausmeisterin muss deswegen gelegentlich unser Leitungswasser proben.
+Seit dem wird unserem Leitungswasser Chlor zugesetzt. **Das Wasser kann also bedenkenlos getrunken werden**.

 Wer sich am Geschmack stört, muss auf Filter oder gekauftes Wasser zurückgreifen.